Can Flossing Make You Sick?

 • Pre-threaded floss

-No matter what you choose, the important thing is that you are still flossing!
+No matter what you choose, the important thing is that you are still flossing.

 Request a Dentist Appointment Today with Hamby Family Dental Center